NivYarmus/The-Snir-Gallery/README.md

 # The-Snir-Gallery
+A small art gallery website full with arts my grandfather made.
-A website full of my grandfather's arts that I built as a gift for his 80th birthday.
+The website was built as a gift for his 80th birthday.